thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 ---

 ## 📊 Stat of the Week

 > "One wild, unexpected, or hilarious stat that captures the week's chaos."

+**MUST BE AN ACTUAL STATISTIC WITH NUMBERS:**

+- Include specific numbers, percentages, or counts
+- Either league-wide OR about a specific team/player
+- Verifiable from the week's data
+- ❌ NOT a vague conditional ("When your X is larger than Y...")
+- ✅ SPECIFIC with data ("@Tyler's bench outscored his starters 87.3 to 82.1")

 Examples:

 - "Team D's defense outscored five starting QBs.
 League parity at its finest."
 - "The top 4 scorers all lost.
 Math is cruel."
 - "47% of starters scored under 10 points.
 Welcome to hell."
+- "@Chris left 39.7 points on the bench - more than 5 teams scored total."
+- "Combined, kickers outscored all QBs this week.
+156.4 to 143.8."

 ---

 ## Matchups

 List ALL matchups.
 Order by drama (nail-biters, upsets, shootouts, blowouts, disasters).

 ### **@[Owner]'s [Team] ([Score]) def. @[Owner]'s [Team] ([Score])**

 **Tagline:** "Punchy one-liner that captures the matchup"

 **Format (50-60 words):** Lead with the burn → ONE killer stat → punchline.
 Vary patterns:

 - Setup → Stat → Burn
 - Burn → Stat → Bigger Burn
 - Narrator device → Stat → Understatement

+**Incorporate team momentum (when relevant):**

+- If team on 3+ win streak: "Extending their winning ways to X games"
+- If team on 3+ loss streak: "Make it X straight losses"
+- If streak ends: "Finally snapping their X-game [winning/losing] streak"
+- Weave naturally into the narrative, don't force it every matchup

 ### **@[Owner]'s [Team] ([Score]) def. @[Owner]'s [Team] ([Score])**

 [Repeat until all matchups are covered.
 Insert a simple `---` after ~4 and ~8 to reset attention.]

 ---

 ## 🏆 Power Rankings

 List every team with movement and one line of context.

 1. **@[Owner]'s [Team]** (X–Y, PF NNN) [↕ +2/−1/—] — 5–9 word tag